Anguilla national football team

-The Anguilla national football team is the national team of Anguilla, a British Overseas Territory in the Caribbean, and is controlled by the Anguilla Football Association.
+The Anguilla National Football Team is the national team of Anguilla, a British Overseas Territory in the Caribbean, and is controlled by the Anguilla Football Association.
 It is affiliated to the Caribbean Football Union of CONCACAF.
-Along with the teams from the Bahamas, Tonga, Bhutan, Eritrea, San Marino, and Somalia, they are consistently one of the lowest ranked teams in the world in the FIFA rankings.

-As of 14 December 2022, they rank 210th in the FIFA rankings, placing in the last two lowest ranked teams.
+The team has never qualified for the FIFA World Cup or the CONCACAF Gold Cup.

 History

 2002 World Cup qualification

 Anguilla entered the World Cup qualifiers for the first time for the 2002 World Cup in South Korea and Japan.

 In the first round of the qualifiers, Anguilla were drawn against the Bahamas.
 On 5 March 2000, Anguilla hosted the first leg in front of 250 people at Webster Park in The Valley, losing by a scoreline of 3–1.
 In front of a Bahamian crowd of just 330, the second leg was played at the Thomas Robinson Stadium in Nassau on 19 March 2000, with Anguilla losing 2–1, and thereby eliminated by an aggregate scoreline of 5–2.